MeinGrundeinkommen/konfipay/README.md

 # rails c
 Konfipay.new_statements(
+  callback_class: "KonfipayCallbacks",
+  callback_method: "callback_for_new_statements",
-  "KonfipayCallbacks", "callback_for_new_statements", nil, "optional iban to filter by" )
+  iban: "optional iban to filter by"
+)

 ```